ojowinter/test/README.md

 GotoScript
 ==========

-Compiles Go into JavaScript excepting some restrictions like goroutines, channels.
+Compiles Go into JavaScript excepting some Go's features which can not be supported by JavaScript, like goroutines, channels, etc.

+Status:

+	const	[OK]
+	itoa	[OK]

 ## Installation